Learning a quantum computer's capability: Learning a Quantum Computer's Capability

 Direct and efficient methods for estimating the value of a capability function $s_{\epsilon}(c,a)$ are critical for direct learning of capability functions.
 The circumstances under which $s_{\epsilon}(c,a)$ can be efficiently estimated is an interesting open question, i.e., for which $\epsilon$ and under what assumptions about a processor's errors [which includes assumptions about $\tilde{\gamma}(c,a)$] is there an efficient method for estimating $s_{\epsilon}(c,a)$?
-However, there is a well-motivated choice for $\epsilon$ for which an efficient method for estimating $s_{\epsilon}(c,a)$ is known: process fidelity.
-Process fidelity ($F$) is defined as \footnote{Process fidelity comes in two variants: average gate fidelity and entanglement fidelity, that are linearly related by a dimensionality factor \cite{Nielsen2002-iu}, and herein we use entanglement fidelity}
+However, there is a well-motivated choice for $\epsilon$ for which an efficient method for estimating $s_{\epsilon}(c,a)$ is known: process fidelity\footnote{Process fidelity comes in two variants: average gate fidelity and entanglement fidelity, that are linearly related by a dimensionality factor \cite{Nielsen2002-iu}, and herein we use entanglement fidelity.}.
+Process fidelity ($F$) is defined as

 where $\varphi$ is any maximally entangled state in a doubled Hilbert space \cite{Nielsen2002-iu}.
 Almost any circuit's process fidelity can be efficiently estimated using mirror circuit fidelity estimation (MCFE) \cite{Proctor2022-es} (under certain assumptions about the underlying error processes, detailed in Ref.~\cite{Proctor2022-es}).
 Because a capability function defined by process fidelity can be evaluated using a method that is efficient in the number of qubits $n$, it is feasible that an approximation to $s_F$ can be learned even in the many-qubit setting, where approximate capability function models will be most useful.